Detoxifies and unclogs pores

 After using the Aira for the first time, my skin felt much cleaner and had a healthy glow to it.

 I really noticed a difference when it came to my pores.
-As I mentioned earlier, I’ve been having issues with blackheads on and around my nose, especially now that I don’t have access to facials due to the pandemic.
+As I mentioned earlier, I’ve been having issues with blackheads on and around my nose.
 One tool I’ve had some success with is the Dermapore Pore Extractor & Serum Infuser, and it was so much more effective after steaming.
 A very satisfying amount of gunk was squeezed out of my nose, thanks to the Aira loosening it up and making it easier to remove.
 For the first time, I feel like I have an effective routine for removing blackheads safely without an esthetician.

 Since I only used the device four times over the course of ten days, I can’t say I noticed any long-term effects, though I’m sure I’ll see them down the road now that my products are penetrating on a deeper level.
 And while this isn’t necessarily a result, I can’t fail to mention that using it is sooo relaxing.
 Like, meditation-relaxing.
 It’s essentially a sauna for your face, and I wish I could use it for longer than 15 minutes because I would gladly envelop my face in warm, soothing steam for hours a day if I could.